cthye/academic-resume/content/project/os/index.md

 # slides: example
 ---

-This projects Designed experiments to measure the performance of a Linux system w.r.t.
-CPU, RAM, network, and file system in C. Also, it analyzes relationships between various system metrics and utilized benchmarks to identify performance bottlenecks.
+This project designed experiments to measure the performance of a Linux system w.r.t.
+CPU, RAM, network, and file system in C. Also, it analyzed relationships between various system metrics and utilized benchmarks to identify performance bottlenecks.